ur-whitelab/hoomd-tf/sphinx-docs/source/building_the_graph.rst

 Neighbor lists
 --------------

-As mentioned above, :py:class:`htf.graphbuilder.graph_builder` contains a member called ``nlist``, which is an ``N x NN x 4`` neighobr list tensor.
-You can ask for masked versions of this with :py:meth:`htf.graphbuilder.graph_builder.masked_nlist` where ``type_i`` and ``type_j`` are optional integers that specify the type of the origin (``type_i``) or neighobr (``type_j``).
+As mentioned above, :py:class:`graphbuilder.graph_builder` contains a member called ``nlist``, which is an ``N x NN x 4`` neighobr list tensor.
+You can ask for masked versions of this with :py:meth:`graphbuilder.graph_builder.masked_nlist` where ``type_i`` and ``type_j`` are optional integers that specify the type of the origin (``type_i``) or neighobr (``type_j``).
 The ``nlist`` argument allows you to pass in your own neighbor list and ``type_tensor`` allows